codatio/codat-docs/docs/lending/features/excel-download-overview.md

 description: "Download the Lending API reports to Excel"
 ---

-The **Excel download** reports will show you what data is available from our API without you writing any code upfront.
+Our **Excel download reports** will show you what data is available from our API without you writing any code upfront.
 You can use this to inform testing within your credit models.

-## Supported feature components
+## Feature components

-Table with coverage goes here
+Our Excel download feature consists of the following component reports:

+- **Data export** provides an output of data from our accounting data sources.

+- **Enhanced financial statements** provide an output of the categorized profit and loss and balance sheet statements.

+- **Enhanced cash flows** provides an output of the categorized bank transactions.

+- **Enhanced invoices** provides an output of reconciled invoices.

 ## Supported outputs